Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-The simplest approach, which doesn't involve other financial products or services, is to simply get strategic about paying down your debt.
-Two of the most effective ways to pay off debt include the debt avalanche method and the debt snowball method:
+The simplest approach, which doesn't involve other financial products or services, is to use an accelerated method to pay down your debt.
+Two of the most effective options include the debt avalanche method and the debt snowball method.

 - Debt snowball: This method works similarly, but instead of targeting accounts based on their interest rates, you'll focus on the accounts with the lowest balances.
 The avalanche method will typically save you more on interest, but the debt snowball method may be a good option if paying off balances more quickly can help keep you motivated.

-Balance transfer credit cards are another option.
-They offer introductory 0% APR promotions, which can allow you to pay down some or all of your credit card debt interest-free.
+A balance transfer credit card offers an introductory 0% APR promotion, which can allow you to pay down some or all of your credit card debt interest-free.
 They typically come with an upfront balance transfer fee, which is added to your balance.
-But if you're committed, using one could save you a lot on interest.
+But if you're committed to your goal, using one could save you a lot in interest charges.

-With one of these plans, you'll make all your payments on eligible unsecured debts directly to the agency, which disburses them to your creditors on your behalf.
+With a debt management plan, you'll make all your payments on eligible unsecured debts directly to the agency, which disburses them to your creditors on your behalf.
 The credit counselor may also be able to negotiate lower interest rates and even monthly payments.

-Debt management plans typically come with a modest monthly fee.
-Also, you'll want to make sure you're working with a legitimate nonprofit agency.
+If you want to go this route, make sure you're working with a legitimate nonprofit agency.
 You can find one in your area through the National Foundation for Credit Counseling.

 Maintain Good Spending and Credit Habits

 Regardless of your current financial situation, make it a goal to develop good financial habits that can help you gain control over your debt: